 - Station IDs or public service announcements in any medium

-- Promotional announcements on radio or on local broadcast, cable or satellite TV, except as spelled out below
+- Promotional announcements on radio or on local broadcast, cable or satellite TV, except as otherwise indicated

-If you choose to receive your royalties through the mail and the total amount of royalties earned from all sources in any quarterly distribution is less than $250.00, BMI will hold the amount earned in your account until subsequent quarterly earnings in that year bring the total to $250.00 or more, when the accumulated money will be paid.
+If the total amount of royalties earned from all sources in any quarterly distribution is less than $250.00, BMI will hold the amount earned in the affiliate’s account until subsequent quarterly earnings in that year bring the total to $250.00 or more, when the accumulated money will be paid.
 However, in no event will BMI hold any such accumulated royalties beyond the final distribution of the calendar year in which they otherwise would have been paid, provided that the royalties that have accumulated equal at least $25.00.
-Due to the cost of distributing negligible royalties, if the total amount of royalties earned from all sources in any calendar year is less than $25.00 and you have not enrolled in direct deposit, no payment will be made and no royalty statement will be rendered.
+Due to the cost of distributing negligible royalties, if the total amount of royalties earned from all sources in any calendar year is less than $25.00, no payment will be made and no royalty statement will be rendered.